-a.
-The Company has only one class of equity shares having a face value of Rs.
+- (i) The Company has only one class of Equity Shares having a face value of Rs.
 10 per share.
-Each holder of fully paid up equity share is entitled to one vote per share.
-The final dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders in the ensuing Annual General Meeting.

-b.
-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+Each holder of Equity Share is entitled to one vote per share.
+The final dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders in the ensuing Annual General Meeting. - (ii) In the event of liquidation of the Company, the holders of Equity Shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
+The distribution will be in proportion to the number of Equity Shares held by the shareholders.